waffy1901/campusDiscoveryService/README.md

+# Sprint1
-Georgia Tech Campus Discovery Service App
+Development foundation for the Campus Discovery Project